ansible-collections/servicenow.itsm/docs/general_usage_patterns.md

             state: absent

-## Using modules from Ansible Tower
+## Using modules from Automation Controller

-If we want to manage the ServiceNow instance from Ansible Tower, we need to create a custom credential type that will hold our instance data.
+If we want to manage the ServiceNow instance from Automation controller, we need to create a custom credential type that will hold our instance data.
 The minimal credential type has the following input configuration: